01-edu/public/subjects/day-of-the-year/README.md

 ### Instructions

-Make a `dayOfTheYear` functions that takes a date and returns the number of days since the first day of that year
+Create a function named `dayOfTheYear` which accepts a `Date`.
+Your function should return the number of days since the first day of that year.